waalid2540/truck-driver-english/replit.md

 User feedback: "Voice selection is now working" - confirmed successful implementation of ElevenLabs voice selection with 8 professional male voices.
 User feedback: "I don't need this voice so how can I change" - updated to use GTTS as default instead of ElevenLabs voices, giving users full control over voice selection.
 User feedback: "Hey I have new API for ElevenLabs" - successfully integrated new valid ElevenLabs API key, premium voices now active and working.
+User feedback: "I need you to create voice ID key for ElevenLabs" - implemented comprehensive voice management system with visual selection from user's voice library and manual ID input options.